elezine/Northern_Change_Lab/Resources.md

 # Resources and tutorials

+## Step one: install the windows subsystem for linux
+...or Docker, or Virtual Box.
+WSL is available from the microsoft [store](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for free.

 ## Shell scripting in bash
 Bash is the most commonly used shell scripting language in minutes systems, and is often the default.
 It is the go-to for scientific processing workflows, and can be used to run other programs: python, matlab, etc. It is delightfully old-school, yet highly powerful.

 1. Lynda tutorial on ["Linux: Bash Shell and Scripts"](https://www.linkedin.com/learning/linux-bash-shell-and-scripts/) - requires LinkedIn Learning membership, which Brown subscribes to.
+Information should be fairly easy to understand, but will take some time to watch the videos.

 2. [The linux documentation project](http://tldp.org/guides.html) - lots of useful, if dated, guides and code snippets to learn with.
-Try the [Bash Guide for Beginners](http://tldp.org/LDP/Bash-Beginners-Guide/html/index.html) by Machtelt Garrels and [Advanced Bash-Scripting Guide](http://tldp.org/LDP/abs/html/) by Mendel Cooper.
+For a quick crash course, or info on a specific topic, try the [Bash Guide for Beginners](http://tldp.org/LDP/Bash-Beginners-Guide/html/index.html) by Machtelt Garrels and [Advanced Bash-Scripting Guide](http://tldp.org/LDP/abs/html/) by Mendel Cooper.

 ## Geocomputation workflows